 Where to Buy Flowers for Less

-Last updated in November 2016
+Last updated November 2019

 Supermarkets and Warehouse Clubs

-Like street vendors, supermarkets, warehouse clubs, and other mass merchandisers count on big-time foot traffic, selling flowers to shoppers who stop in to buy a few things, but leave with a cartful of other stuff.
+Like street vendors, supermarkets, warehouse clubs, and other mass merchandisers count on big-time foot traffic, selling flowers to shoppers who stop in to buy a few things but leave with a cartful of other stuff.

 There is substantial price variation for the same item among different supermarkets (sometimes even within the same chain).
-For example, we found supermarket prices ranging from $10 to $35 for a dozen red roses.
+For example, we found supermarket prices ranging from $10 to more than $35 for a dozen red roses.

 Garden Centers and Hardware Stores

 You might not think of hardware stores for flowers, but many carry a wide variety of potted plants and hanging baskets among the mulch and such.